 Enable this setting if you want to be warned about the actions of your keyboard shortcuts.
 You can try this feature by pressing Num Lock for 5 seconds, and you will see a warning message about the ‘Toggle Key’ settings.

 There is an additional setting available along with this one, and that is ‘Make a sound when turning a setting on or off with a shortcut’.
 This setting will enable sound prompts if you changed a setting with the keyboard shortcut.

 Both these settings are somewhat similar and are available under ‘Other Settings’ in ‘Keyboard’ section of ‘Ease of Access’.

 So, these were some of the Ease of Access Keyboard settings.
 Ease of Access aims to make your computer more usable for you and provide some selective features that can enhance your overall experience on Windows.
 You can explore Ease of Access for more such settings that you might find interesting to customize as per your requirements.

-- Check out some interesting Ease of Access keyboard shortcuts.
+More reading: Ease of Access keyboard shortcuts.